 What does that mean?
-Once you install Co-Authors Plus, a new meta box will appear underneath your posts, pages and custom posts.
-If you navigate to the box, you will be able to select authors for that post/page by using drag&drop technique.
+Once you install Co-Authors Plus, a new meta box will appear underneath your posts, pages, and custom posts.
+If you navigate to the box, you will be able to select authors for that post/page by using a drag&drop technique.
 If you have way too many authors to select from, the plugin will autocomplete authors’ names if you started to write them down.

 Create a guest author:

 Since one of the biggest reasons for wanting multiple authors on one posts is having guest writers, Co-Authors Plus allows you to create one: